okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/device-authorization-grant/main/index.md

 The device authorization request passes the following parameters:

-* `client_id`: Matches the Client ID of the OAuth 2.0 application that you created
+* `client_id`: Matches the Client ID of the OAuth 2.0 app that you created.
 * `scope`: Specifies which access privileges are being requested for the access token.
 See [Scopes](/docs/reference/api/oidc/#scopes) for a list of supported scopes.

 **Example response**